 This is the second recent interview were Cameron's superficial approach to issues has been exposed.
 Jeff Randall on Sky News exposed his ignorance on public expenditure a few weeks ago.

 Lord Trimble has re-emerged to rule out Unionist Unity candidates.
-Which begs the question, who exactly is setting the UUP's policy present leader Sir Reg Empey or past leader Lord Trimble?
+Which begs the question, who exactly is setting the UUP's policy present leader Sir Reg Empey or past leader Lord Trimble?"Most Incredible Courage"

 It is reported in today's Belfast Telegraph that Cllr Deirdre Nelson has resigned from the Conservatives.
-The article says:
+The article says:"Mrs Nelson made no comment but it is understood she believes it was a mistake to quit the DUP last June."

 David Cameron had much to ponder last week-end and then he got a phone call from George W Bush urging him to intervene with the Ulster Unionists.
 The arguments about Ulster regaining policing and justice powers would have only added to his problems.He was chosen as leader of the Conservative party to deliver a return to power.
 Electorally Cameron had to deliver two targets to gain a parliamentary majority – a swing of 9% on the 2005 result with the Tories gaining at least 40% of the national vote.